gammalib/gammalib/doc/source/users/user_manual/inst/lat/index.rst

 Overview
 ~~~~~~~~

-The following figure presents an overview over the C++ classes of the LAT
+The following figure presents an overview over the classes of the LAT
 module and their relations.

 .. _fig_uml_lat: